 Best of Piedmont

 If ever there was a trip for lovers of Italian food, wine and cycling – this is it.
 Piemonte restaurants regularly feature several hundred wines — most of them local.
-Barolo and Barbaresco are not just the names of great wines — they are real towns that we will explore.
+Barolo and Gavi are not just the names of great wines — they are real towns that we will visit.
 From the autostrada, Piemonte looks like nothing more than a flat patchwork of rice paddies and wheat fields, but turn off the highway and just past Bra, the flatland falls away to a landscape of rolling hills, dotted by castles, and covered in vineyards.
 You’ll feel as if you’ve discovered your own private Tuscany — except there are fewer tourists, quieter roads, a greater variety of wine and richer culinary heritage.

 Day 1 – Overnight flight to Milan.